 While spare ribs themselves are low carb proteins, they are often slathered with a high carb BBQ sauce.
 One way to avoid the sugary BBQ sauces found in the grocery stores is to make your own.
-Options could include fruit-based BBQ sauces, or a really low carb vinegar-based sauce (video included).
+Options could include fruit-based BBQ sauces, or a really low carb vinegar-based sauce.
+This recipe is for low carb spareribs with a spice rub, as well as a low carb, low sugar, tomato-based BBQ sauce.

 This post may contain affiliate links.
 As an Amazon Associate, I also earn from qualifying purchases.
 You can read our disclosure information here–